ahya-ulumudin/BESS_Optimization/README.md

 - MATLAB R2023b or newer
 - No special toolboxes required, but **Optimization Toolbox** may enhance performance

+## 📝 License

+This repository is currently under restricted use.
+The code is shared for academic review only and is not open-sourced yet.
+A proper open-source license (e.g. MIT) will be added later.

 ## 📖 Citation

 If you use this framework in your work, please cite:

 > Ahya Ulumudin (2025).
 Hybrid PSO–TS Optimization Framework for BESS Planning.
 GitHub Repository.
 > [https://github.com/ahya-ulumudin/BESS_Optimization](https://github.com/ahya-ulumudin/BESS_Optimization)

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this code for academic or commercial purposes, provided that proper credit is given to the original author.